 Goal: Thought Leadership

 Establishing your company as a thought leader in your industry is a great way to gain respect and customers alike.
 And content marketing is one method to demonstrate your leadership.
-Long-form content can support your case that you are knowledgeable and trustworthy.
+Long posts can support your case that you are knowledgeable and trustworthy.

 Long-form content can support your case that you are knowledgeable and trustworthy.

-In many cases, it’s easier to include more research and insight in long-form content than short posts.
+In many cases, it’s easier to include more research and insight in long-form content than shorter content.
 If you’re limited on words, you’re simply going to have to leave out some details.
 Conversely, if you can write a blog post that is well-constructed and comprehensive, you could include all aspects around a subject.
-If you’re addressing a particularly multifaceted topic, you’ll only be able to touch on all the importants points if you give yourself the room to do so.
+If you’re addressing a particularly multifaceted topic, you’ll only be able to touch on all the important points if you give yourself the room to do so.

 Consider the article, “8 Clever Newsletter Ideas To Wow Your Audience” that Chelsey Church wrote for the Brafton blog.
 At 1,839 words long, it’s quite the read.
 But Chelsey provides relevant, helpful information for anyone trying to improve or create their company newsletter.
 She not only uses this article to point out ideas and examples, but also information about why they work.

-As with any other aspect of your content – like subject, tone and the types of images you use – article length depends on your specific target audience preferences.
-Do your readers typically like long-form content, or are they more likely to engage in shorter posts?
+As with any other aspect of your content — like subject, tone and the types of images you use — word length depends on your specific target audience preferences.
+Do your readers typically like long-form content, or are they more likely to engage in a shorter blog post?

 The best way to gather this information is by observing the performance of your own content.
 Use Google Analytics to see how people interact with your articles of varying lengths.
 If you see high bounce rates on longer articles — or shorter ones — that could potentially be a sign you need to adjust your word counts.